AilinLuca/ailinluca.github.io/_posts/Udemy Notes/2021-03-08-ultimate-2021-webdev-bootcamp-frontend.markdown

   - Add the fonts you want
   - Paste the link into the head
   - Paste in the font(s) in the css

+#### Dynamic font sizes

+- Setting font size in px is not dynamic
+- Most browsers have a default of 16px font size, but users can adjust this in the settings

+  - For accessibility, if settings changed, %, em and rem will adjust
+  - However, some argue that users are more likely to zoom in, in which case px are also OK

+- Dynamic options:

+  - %
+    - Percent of default size
+    - Inherited, so it will compound in size based on each parent font settings.
+      - Although when you inspect, it may look like parent font size settings are crossed out, they actually do apply.
+  - em
+    - Also inherited, aka factor of the parent element font size.
+  - rem

+    - In CSS3
+    - Factor of the root element font size
+    - Recommended.
+Because not inherited, is less error-prone.

+  - All these dynamic options can be used in other sizes, like margins, though you may prefer pixels because they are more consistent.

+#### Float and Clear

+- Float will move item inline and text will wrap.
+  - `float: left;` will move image to the left, and text will wrap on the right.
+  - Only use float for wrapping text!
+This will help you avoid edge case errors.
+- Clear will prevent the text from wrapping around the float image.
+  - `clear: left;` will negate the `float: left;`

+---

+### Bootstrap

+- Bootstrap has pre-styled classes that you can use by adding them to your elements.
+- CDN stands for content delivery network.
+Hosts content in multiple locations around the world to speed up delivery.